 A quote on NWGA K9 Rescue’s Facebook page reads: “You can do something big, or something small.
 No matter what you do, it’s better than nothing at all.
 Foster.
 Adopt.
 Rescue.
 Advocate.”

-In this holiday season of goodwill, people tend to reach into their pockets a little more, so please consider a one-time or recurring donation to finance Tracy’s work or sponsor a dog.
+Please consider a one-time or recurring donation to finance Tracy’s work or sponsor a dog.
 People like her help make the world a better place, and people’s pets really enrich their lives, too.

 If you can’t give, maybe you could drop Tracy a line on Facebook, Instagram, or the NWGA K9 Rescue website to thank her for helping Luna and encourage her to keep up the good work with other animals.
 I suspect running a rescue is an exhausting, thankless job much of the time.
 Sometimes animals are better at expressing gratitude than humans are!